agawley/agawley/README.md

 👔 I used to work at Google and now I'm an investor at Zero Carbon Capital.

-💻 I love coding and dabble in many languages though mostly I write JavaScript these days.
+💻 I love coding and dabble in many languages though mostly I use TypeScript these days.

 🎧 I also make electronic music for fun